s3rgiosan/wpnotifications/README.txt

 = How can I contribute? =

 Join in on our [GitHub repository](https://github.com/s3rgiosan/wpnotifications) and read our [contribution](https://github.com/s3rgiosan/wpnotifications/blob/master/CONTRIBUTING.md) guidelines.

+= Do you provide email support? =

+I DO NOT provide email support for this plugin.
+If you send me an email asking for support you'll be invited to:
+1. Post the question on the [GitHub repository](https://github.com/s3rgiosan/wpnotifications/issues)
+2. Or I can give you a quote on premium email support if you prefer to

 == Changelog ==